Failzuma/e-commerce/README.md

-# E-Commerce Website Template?
+# E-Commerce Website Template
-IDK JUST CLONE
+im too lazy to write this no cap